-Where is Playa del Carmen Located?
+Where is Playa del Carmen?

 It’s also close to several luxury all-inclusive resorts and hotels, including some of my favourite upscale resorts in Mexico such as Paradisus Playa del Carmen La Perla, Secrets The Vine Cancun, Dreams Playa Mujeres, Grand Velas Riviera Maya and more.

-Generally, you’ll pay less if you rent for a longer periods of time, outside of high season (Holiday periods and January-March) and further away from the beach.
+Generally, you’ll pay less for Playa del Carmen vacation rentals if you rent for a longer periods of time, outside of high season (Holiday periods and January-March) and further away from the beach.

-Budget: $500-$1000 USD a month (generally long-term rentals only)
+Budget: $800-$1000 USD a month (generally long-term rentals only)

 Mid-range: $1,000 – $2,500 USD a month (short-term rentals and easily available)

 Luxury: $3,000 USD a month (easily available)

 Your needs may vary, but my wish list for a 3-month stay in Playa del Carmen is usually a one-bedroom or studio self-contained apartment located near 5th Avenue no further north than 46th (CTM), with AC, excellent WIFI, within a 5 minute walk to the beach, proximity to the bike path, major grocery stores, restaurants and bars.
 It must have a swimming pool, a private balcony or terrace and be located on an upper floor within a low-rise building.

 Sound impossible?
 Not really.
 Playa del Carmen is experiencing a condominium building boom (just listen to those hammers pounding night and day!) and there are a growing number of apartments available to purchase or rent.

 - The location of Suites Coral within the Zazil-ha neighbourhood is quiet (apart from occasional construction noise), it’s just a two minute walk to Playa del Carmen’s beaches, handy for shopping as there’s an OXXO next door, a fruteria a few doors away and several large grocery stores within easy walking distance.

 - As a solo traveller, I felt very safe walking the streets in the neighbourhood both during the day and night

 - Wifi signal was excellent (reliable, good speed ) which meant I was able to work online without interruption.

-- This studio had great AC, a small balcony to enjoy morning coffee, balcony doors with screens, which is important to me as I don’t want to get mosquito bites.
+- This studio had powerful AC, a small balcony to enjoy morning coffee, balcony doors with screens, which is important to me as I don’t want to get mosquito bites.
 Read my post on 12 Ways to Avoid Dengue, Chikungunya, Zika and other Mosquito-borne Illnesses.